insight-creative/canonrisk.com/content/_index.md

   subheading:
   body: >-
-    We partner with insurance providers, third-party administrators (TPAs), governmententities and self-insured industries to assess financial risk of medical claims andnavigate a conservative fiscal path forward.
+    We partner with insurance providers, third-party administrators (TPAs), government entities and self-insured industries to assess financial risk of medical claims and navigate a conservative fiscal path forward.

     Clients can expect: